rust-lang/book/src/ch12-04-testing-the-librarys-functionality.md

 <!-- Will add ghosting and wingdings in libreoffice /Carol -->

-Let's give it a try:
+Let’s give it a try:

 ```text
 $ cargo test